'Controlling Britney Spears' and 5 other celebrity documentaries to stream right now

-If there’s one thing that will last the ages, it’s our (perhaps) unrelenting fascination with the stars.
-Celebrities, that is.
+If there’s one thing that will last the ages, it’s perhaps our unrelenting fascination with celebrities.
 Hollywood actors, big-time musicians, sports legends — we love an inside look at their lives.
 Are they just like us?
-What did we miss about their lives?
+How did they get to where they are today?

-Here’s our roundup of the best (relatively new) celebrity documentaries out there to stream right now.
+Here, our roundup of the six best (and relatively new) celebrity documentaries out there to stream right now.

 What Happened, Brittany Murphy?